bitifet/sqltt/README.md

 Available queries: list, getProfile, insert, update
 ```

-...then we just need to pick from the desired query to render:
+...then we just need to pick for the desired query to render:

 ```sh
 user@host:~/examples$ node users.sql.js list